w212444150/Robert_Thompson_ITAI_1378_Portfolio/README.md

 This repository documents my progress through **Computer Vision (ITAI 1378)**, moving from basic pixel manipulation to building Convolutional Neural Networks (CNNs).

-**I uploaded my code files to repo then use Word for grammar, font, faster editing, etc. I copy and paste from Word into repo without having to worry about misspelling or missing grammatical errors since GitHub does not highlight them.**
+**I uploaded my code files to Word for grammar, font and simply more efficient editing, then paste into my repo without having to worry about grammatical errors.
+I always have one or... ∞ **

 ---